Eric-Philippe/Cril-Bot-main/README.md

 ## Contributing

 > Thank you to the language centers for allowing me to undertake this project.
-Particularly to Louise and Marie for their help.
+Particularly to Louise and Marie for their help, and all the B.Tester.

+---

+## License

+Cril Bot is licensed under the GPL 3.0 license.
+See the file `LICENSE` for more information.
+If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.